danielthalhuber/c0d3-curriculum-20200312-review/lessons/js00-foundations/challenges/README.md

    - [Code](08.js)
    - [Test](08.test.js)

+9. Functional 3 Sum

-9. takes in 2 numbers and returns a function.
+   - Goal: write a function called solution that takes in 2 numbers and returns a function.
 The returned function takes in a number and will return the sum of all 3 numbers when called

-   - Example:
+   - Examples:

      ```js
      resf = solution(1, 2); // a is a function